Ultimate Travel Guide to Mont Saint Michel: France’s Iconic Island Abbey

 Tours and Tickets:

-Admission is around $12, and if you’re visiting in the summer, check out the evening illuminations that cast an enchanting glow over the abbey’s walls.
+Admission is around $12 per person.
 You can explore the abbey on your own, but for a deeper understanding, consider booking a guided tour or downloading an audio guide.
-We added on the audio guides and were very impressed, one of the better audio guides we’ve followed.
+We added on the audio guides and were very impressed, one of the better audio guides we ever listened to.

 Walk Through the Village

-At the foot of the abbey lies the charming medieval village, a maze of narrow, cobblestone streets lined with historic buildings, quaint shops, and cozy cafes.
-Walking through the village feels like stepping into a different century—don’t be surprised if you expect to see a knight or monk turn the corner!
+At the foot of the abbey lies the charming medieval village.
+It’s a maze of narrow, cobblestone streets lined with historic buildings, quaint shops, and cozy cafes.
+Walking through the village feels like stepping into a different century.
+We half expected to see a knight or monk turn the corner!

-Stop by the La Mère Poulard bakery, famous for its giant fluffy omelets.
-There’s also a great selection of handcrafted goods, from traditional Normandy cider to locally made pottery and jewelry.
+You’ll first enter onto the Grand Rue, the village’s main street, and discover centuries-old houses, artisan shops, and delightful eateries.
+Upon entering the city you’ll see the La Mère Poulard bakery, famous for its giant fluffy omelets.
+There’s also a great selection of goods throughout the town, from traditional Normandy cider to locally made pottery and jewelry.

 Dining on the Island